Atith-Gandhi/Predict-the-human-difficulty-of-a-question/README.md

 # Predict-the-human-difficulty-of-a-questions

-- The aim of this project was to create a classifier that can distinguish a high school question from a college question.
+- The aim of this project was to create a classifier that can distinguish a high school question from a college level question.
-- Four different types of models based on(Bert, DistilBert, ConvBert, Electra) were trained and tested on quanta dataset.
+- Four different types of models (Bert, DistilBert, ConvBert, Electra) were trained and tested on quanta dataset.
 (https://s3-us-west-2.amazonaws.com/pinafore-us-west-2/qanta-jmlr-datasets/qanta.train.2018.04.18.json).
-- There are separate codes for training the classifier just on the basis of last line or the full question.
+- There are separate codes for training the classifier either on the basis of last line or the full question.

 ## Steps to run the code